AaronTraas/Notes/Recipes/Casciatelli.md

 4. Knead until smooth.
 5. Split into two portions, cover in bowl.
 Set aside.
 6. Combine all ingredients for filling in a large bowl.
 Mix until smooth.
+7. Roll out one of the portions of dough.
+If the dough is tough to work with, cover with a towel and rest another 10-15 minutes.